-About 500 feet north of the main entrance lies a management road that leads to the staff residence and maintenance area, including a pole barn, tool shed, and other storage.
+About 500 feet north of the main entrance lies a support area service road that leads to the residence and maintenance area.
+This is where the park manager and assistant park manager live.
+There is also a pole barn, tool shed and a storage shed used by the park manager.